You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 Professor Spafford is currently on the advisory and editorial boards of the journals

-- Computers & Security (formerly as the Academic/Associate Editor, now as Editor-in-Chief)
+- Computers & Security (formerly as the Editor-in-Chief, now as Editor Emeritus)

 - Network Security